✦ Blog·7 min read

 What Makes a Good UCAS Personal Statement?
 The 6 Things Admissions Tutors Look For

-Find out exactly what admissions tutors look for in a UCAS personal statement — and how to make sure yours demonstrates all six qualities that strong applications have in common.
+What admissions tutors actually look for in a UCAS personal statement — the six qualities every strong application shares, and how to make sure yours has them.

 Published